On the stability of vanishing cycles of \'etale sheaves in positive characteristic: Preliminary discussion on sheaf theory

 \subsection{Algebraic context}

-We now consider the algebraic context: let $X$ be a smooth variety over a field $k$ algebraically closed of characteristic $p\geq0$, and $D(X)$ be the triangulated category of bounded constructible complexes of étale sheaves of $\mathbb{Z}/\ell^n$-modules.
+We now consider the algebraic context.
+Let $X$ be a smooth variety over a field $k$ algebraically closed of characteristic $p\geq0$, and $D(X)$ the triangulated category of bounded constructible complexes of étale sheaves of $\mathbb{Z}/\ell^n$-modules.
 The notion of the singular support $SS\mathcal{F}$ is defined for $\mathcal{F}\in D(X)$ (\cite{beilinson_constructible_2016}).
-It is a half-dimensional conic closed subset in $T^*X$.
+It is a middle dimensional conical closed subset in $T^*X$.
 As in the analytic case, it records the non-locally-acyclic codirections of $\mathcal{F}$, and has a similar description in terms of test functions and vanishing cycles.
-The definition of the ttfun has its obvious analogue in this context (see the footnote to Definition \ref{ttfun}).
-(For the ttfam, which is not used in this section, see Definition \ref{ttfamdef}.)\\
+The notion of the ttfun (Definition \ref{ttfun}) has the following obvious analogue in this context (see Definition \ref{ttfamdef} for the notion of the ttfam, which is not used in this subsection): \begin{definition}[transverse test function (algebraic)] A \underline{transverse test function (ttfun)} of $\mathcal{F}$ at a \emph{smooth} point $(x, \xi)$ of $SS\mathcal{F}$ is a regular function $f$ defined on an open neighbourhood U of $x$ such that the following are satisfied:\\ (i) $f(x)=0$;\\ (ii) the graph $\Gamma_{df}$ of the differential of $f$ intersects $SS( \mathcal{F})$ only at $(x, \xi)$, and the intersection is transverse. \end{definition}

-In the positive characteristic world, in contrast to the above, singular supports need not be Lagrangian\footnote{Actually, Deligne (\cite{deligne_letter_2015}) showed that on a smooth surface $X$, any half-dimensional conic closed subset in $T^*X$ can be generically realised as a component of some $SS\mathcal{F}$.}.
+In the positive characteristic world, in contrast to the above, singular supports need not be Lagrangian\footnote{Actually, Deligne (\cite{deligne_letter_2015}) showed that on a smooth surface $X$, any middle dimensional conical closed subset in $T^*X$ can be generically realised as a component of some $SS\mathcal{F}$.}.
 We will later record more new phenomena (§\ref{subsection-example}).
 In this section, we discuss the failure of the analogue of Theorem \ref{phistability/C}.\\